diarmuidw/PythonBook/Chapter10.md

 Both GPT and BERT have been pre-trained on large amounts of text data and can be fine-tuned for specific NLP tasks.
 Fine-tuning refers to the process of training the model on a smaller dataset specific to the task at hand.
 For example, a pre-trained GPT model can be fine-tuned for text generation in a specific domain such as healthcare or finance.

 In conclusion, GPT and BERT are two of the most powerful and widely used language models in NLP.
-They have enabled significant advancements in the field and have the potential to transform the way we interact with machines.# Chapter 10 - Chapter 10: Introduction to Large Language Models
+They have enabled significant advancements in the field and have the potential to transform the way we interact with machines.

 ## Training and Fine-tuning Techniques for Large Language Models